 - Open App Store on your iPhone device.

 - Tap Updates in the bottom left.

 - Choose the needed apps to update in turn, or update all apps by tapping Update All.

-After finishing apps update, if restarting error still happens, you may check the apps, especially those installed before the error appearing.
-Then, remove the faulty ones since corrupted apps would lead to iPhone device restarting frequently.
+After finishing the apps update, if restarting error still happens, you may check the apps, especially those installed before the error appearing.
+Then, remove the faulty ones since corrupted apps would lead to the iPhone device restarting frequently.

 Method 2: Update to Latest iOS Version

 It’s reported that frequently restarting or crashing error usually happens after iPhone is updated to iOS 11/11.1.2.
 To solve it, you can try updating iOS to the latest version, which is released coming with a bug fix.

 - Go to Settings > General > Software